This article may contain affiliate links. please check out my policy!

 These croutons are super easy to store and can be stored anywhere!

-- Pantry - Store on pantry shelf in air tight container or bag for up to 2 weeks
+- Pantry - Store on pantry shelf in air tight container or bag for up to 2 weeks.
+While they won't "go bad" per-se, they may start becoming even more stale, or hard to eat.

 - Freezer - Store in freezer in bag or air tight container for 3-6 months.

 Interestingly enough, most store-bought croutons are, in fact, not vegan.
 Why?
 Couldn't tell you personally, I have been asking this question, not just of croutons but so many other things!
 Unfortunately, most store-bought croutons contain dairy and sometimes even egg.
-There may be some obscure brands out there at places like Whole Foods.
-I find it is best and easiest to just make them at home!
+There are some obscure, and more expensive, brands out there at places like Whole Foods, but I find it is best and easiest to just make them at home!

 Check out some of my other toppings and condiments!